john-org/2-react-Intro/readme.md

 ---

-Create a `components` folder in `src` to hold our components.
+1. Create a `components` folder in `src` to hold our components
+1. Move the App component into the new directory and correct the import error

-Create a new component `Header.js` in the components directory:
+1. Create a new component `Header.js` in the components directory:

 ```js
 import React from "react";